JvanKatwijk/qt-dab/README.md

 Of course, as for previous versions, for the current version, *Qt-DAB-6.9*, predefined executables and installers are available.
-For Windows  **three** installers are available, and for Linux there is an x64 AppImage.
+For Windows  **two** installers are available, and for Linux there is an x64 AppImage.

 ![6.9](/res/read_me/Qt_DAB-6.9.1.png?raw=true)
 ![6.9](/res/read_me/Qt_DAB-6.9.2.png?raw=true)